What are cellar spiders?

 Cellar spiders (family Pholcidae) are gray, pale yellow, or light brown colored, with eight thin legs.
 There are two kinds of cellar spiders: short and long-bodied.
 Both types of cellar spiders can range from gray to brown to light tan in coloration, and both have small oval-shaped bodies with thin legs.

 As their names suggest, the difference between the two subtypes of cellar spiders is their size.
-Long-bodied cellar spiders can grow up to two inches in length, while short-bodied cellar spiders tend to be about 1/2 inch long.
+Long-bodied cellar spiders can grow up to two inches in length, while short-bodied cellar spiders in Ellensburg and surrounding areas tend to be about 1/2 inch long.